 - Elderberry Popsicles – These popsicles are the perfect choice to soothe sore throats.

-Nothing against elderberry syrup, but I prefer my gelatin in my coffee and my elderberries in my tea.
+Nothing against elderberry syrup, but I prefer my gelatin in coffee and my elderberries in tea.
 It’s quick, simple, and comforting when I’m feeling under the weather.

 This tea has a naturally sweet flavor on its own from the elderberries, but sweeten to taste with a small amount of raw honey if desired.
-I like adding herbs like cinnamon and turmeric for flavor and added benefits, but these aren’t necessary either.
+I like adding herbs like turmeric and cinnamon for added benefits and flavor, but these aren’t necessary either.

 If the taste of elderberry isn’t your cup of tea to begin with (sorry, had to go there!), try adding an herbal tea bag like peppermint or chamomile to mellow out the flavor.